vinitius/Leslie/README.md

        }

 # Adding Library as a Dependency - Eclipse <img src="http://25.media.tumblr.com/35a8cb9885a9b9395752761839e5bd11/tumblr_mh5l0vxW9p1qd6sgco1_250.gif" width="10%" height="10%">
-I guess you can always copy the `java` files and paste them in your project or you can build the project with gradle and grab its `aar` output to add in your buildpath.
+I guess you can always copy the `java` files and paste them in your project or you can download the latest `aar` [here](http://search.maven.org/remotecontent?filepath=com/github/vinitius/leslie/1.0/leslie-1.0.aar).

 # Usage
 `Leslie` will perform an automatic view bind for your `Activity`, `Fragment` or whatever based on each view's tag defined in your `xml` layout.
 Not so clear, right?
 Let's see some examples: